Firere/motion/README.md

 ```
 transition={{
-  easingFunction: "ease", // or "easeIn", "easeInOut" and "linear"
+  ease: "ease", // or "easeIn", "easeInOut" and "linear"
 }}
 ```